 The Sports Association of Gaylord Hospital provides adaptive sports and recreation programs to adults with physical disabilities and visual impairments in the state of Connecticut and throughout the Northeast.
 We are dedicated to improving the lives of persons with physical disabilities and visual impairments through adaptive sports and recreation.
 Our goal is to empower individuals to embrace new challenges and to reach beyond the barriers to discover what is possible through adaptive sports.
 We provide opportunities to participate in over a dozen sports throughout the year.
 Individuals with a permanent physical disability or visual impairment are encouraged to join the program and participate in events.
 Please explore the information about our specific sport offerings and how to get involved.
-Use the hamburger at the top or these links for other Sports Assoc. pages: Donate, Calendar, Programs, Sponsors, Playlist
+Use the hamburger at the top or these links for other Sports Association pages: Donate, Calendar, Programs, Sponsors, YouTube videos.

 Video about Adaptive Sports

 Basketball Tournament Flyer

 The first inaugural Gaylord Physical Therapy Hoops for Jammers is a 3 on 3 basketball tournament.
 All proceeds raised will be donated to the Gaylord Jammers Wheelchair Rugby Team, one of the Gaylord Sports Association's adaptive teams.
 The CT Jammers compete on both a regional and national level.
 They were formed in 1991 and give adaptive athletes a chance at returning to competitive sports.

 Location: Healthtrax Gymnasium 8 Devine St, North Haven, CT